cloudnativenow/heracles-docs/docs/workshop-installation-guide.md

 ## Install the required ITOM plugins for the Workshop

-1. Login to your NOW Instance as an Administrator
+1. HOP to your NOW Instance as Administrator
 2. Navigate to the **System Definition > Plugins** and install or activate the following plugins: